LowLevelMouse/game-and-engine/README.md

 ---

 ## How to Play
-Use the arrow keys to move the triangle player around
+Use the WASD keys to move.
+Use the mouse to aim.
+Left click shoots projectiles.

-Npc triangles will spawn every so often and follow the player
+Npc triangles will spawn every so often and follow the player, don't let them get too close!

 ---